-There was a time when toners were considered a necessity in a skincare regimen.
+There once was a time when toners were considered a necessity in a skincare routine.

 The Ordinary – Glycolic Acid 7% Toning Solution

 This is one of the best and affordable glycolic acid toners you can get your hands on.
 It offers mild exfoliation for your skin and it also works on hyperpigmentation and texture as well as improving skin’s clarity and radiance.

 The toner is meant to be used once a day, ideally during your evening routine, because glycolic acid like all exfoliating acids works best at night and it can also make the skin sensitive to the sun, so it needs to be followed up with high SPF in the morning.